On this page

 Research shows that children and young people’s learning is influenced by a range of social and emotional factors.

-Children and young people with social and emotional learning skills have better academic outcomes, as well as improved physical health and a better quality of life.
-How well individuals do in their learning community is affected by things such as how:
+How well individuals do in their learning community is affected by factors such as how:

 - confident they feel about their abilities

-- positively they can get on with educators and their peers
+- positive their relationships are with educators and their peers

 - effectively they consider others’ needs

-Therefore, SEL and success within the learning community go hand in hand.
+Therefore, SEL and flourishing within the learning community are closely interconnected.

 How is SEL taught?